 You can move into the most beautiful home with a stunning kitchen, but if left untidy and chaotic, it won’t create the desired effect.
 The best kitchens are those that are well-organized and reflect that some thought has gone into the organization of all the various parts that make up this vital space.

 Your kitchen is the part of your home that gets used the most, so it’s important to keep it well-organized.
 So where do you begin?
 Here are a few great tips to help organize your new kitchen.

 Store by Frequency of Usage

 Pots and pans which you rarely use can be stored in the back of either the lower or upper shelves or cabinets.
 However, items such as coffee mugs, plates, cutlery and other frequently used pots and pans should be stored within easy reach to save time and energy.
+A pot lid rack can help keep things tidy.
 Keep cooking tools within easy reach, making sure to keep any frequently used ingredients, such as salt and pepper, near the cooking area to save time searching mid-way during cooking.